honeycombio/observability-day-workshop/MAINTENANCE.md

 It downloads the image to the local filesystem, then runs imagemagick to overlay the text, then returns the result (as binary image data).

 It throws files in /tmp, which it never cleans out.

+## Publishing images to attempt to make Advanced Instrumentation loading faster

+(I don't think this really works)

+To get new versions of the containers on Dockerhub for caching, log in appropriately.

+Be logged in to Docker as [o11yday](https://hub.docker.com/u/o11yday).
+This is in 1Password somewhere.

+Run `scripts/publish.sh`